olivemoment/the_site/src/md_files/index.md

   btw go check out [oomf chans website](https://foid.ca) she is making it using the same resources and setup as me cuz neither of us know what we're doing so we're just ping ponging off each other \^_^

   if you think this website is cool and awesome give me a thumbs up through the screen and follow me...
 MY SOCIAL MEDIAS ARE AVAILABLE ON MY [ABOUT!](/about) yayyyy!!!!!!

+  come check out my [photo album](/album) full of my favorite photos :>